UHS offers benefits to employees that include both healthcare and income protection.

 You may invest up to one-thousand ($1,000) per month through convenient payroll deductions.

 Flexible Spending Accounts.
-FSAs allow you to set aside UniFLEX dollars and your own pre-tax dollars to cover qualified expenses that you would normally pay with post-tax dollars.
+FSAs allow you to set aside your own pre-tax dollars to cover qualified expenses that you would normally pay with post-tax dollars.
 You may set aside up to three thousand ($2,500) per year in a Healthcare FSA to pay for eligible expenses for yourself or dependents.
 These expenses could be medical, dental and vision expenses not covered by your benefit plans.
 You may also set aside up to five thousand ($5,000) per year in a Dependent Care FSA to pay for eligible day care or dependent care expenses for children or adults.

 Paid Time Off (PTO) PTO is available to benefit-eligible employees.